 Ira Sach's latest will stream later this month.

-Ryan and Brian chat about the new releases for the week.
+Ryan and Brian chat about the week's new releases on DVD and Blu-ray.